Larry-Cui/notebook/docs/immigration/810/weekTwonotes.md

         - Rules based reasoning: applying the legislation to your client's facts.
 You may also rely on rules extracted and synthesized from case law.
         - Policy-based reasoning: there may be serious policy issues that are raised by your client's file.
 This is especially true in an area of law like immigration and citizenship law, in which case you might argue that public policy objectives should be taken into account in any determination of your client's case.

-???+ note "2.3 Legal Research"
+??? note "2.3 Legal Research"

     - Legal information is divided into two types: **primary sources**, which "give" the law; and **secondary sources**, which provide commentary on the law and point you to relevant primary sources.
     - There are two Canadian legal encyclopedias, and they are only accessible through the subscription services.
 On Westlaw, the encyclopedia is called the **Canadian Encyclopedic Digest (the CED)**.
 On Lexis, the encyclopedia is called **Halsbury's laws of Canada (Halsbury's)**.
 CanLII does not currently have a legal encyclopedia.
     - Many older federal and provincial statutes can now be accessed for free on the searchable [Internet Archive](https://archive.org/){:target="\_blank"}.
 You may wish to make a note of this in your text.
     - Both subscription services now carry **tribunal decisions**, including decisions of the various sub-bodies of the **Immigration and Refugee Board of Canada** – as does CanLII.
 As you may know, you can also find some of these decisions on the IRB’s own website.
     - “case summaries and digests” are not, in fact, secondary sources – they are more often characterized as **"finding tools"**.
 An important point to remember: **case digest databases exist both in Westlaw and Lexis, but not in CanLII.**
-    - **<span class="Coral">Noting up Statutes</span>**: **Finding case law that has interpreted the various provisions ofa statute is also a key component of statute Jaw research, and is referred to as noting-up.** Judicial consideration of the statute can be found using the noting-up features in databases such as WestlawNext Canada, LexisNexis Quicklaw, and CanLII.
+    - **<span class="Coral">Noting up Statutes</span>**: **Finding case law that has interpreted the various provisions ofa statute is also a key component of statute law research, and is referred to as noting-up.** Judicial consideration of the statute can be found using the noting-up features in databases such as WestlawNext Canada, LexisNexis Quicklaw, and CanLII.
+        - There are two parts.
+In the first part of a note up for legislation, you **check for currency** - ensuring your target legislation is in force, not repealed, and that you are looking at the most up-to-date version.
+In the second part you **check for judicial consideration**: how courts and tribunals have interpreted and applied that legislation in decided cases.
     - **<span class="Coral">Noting-up Cases</span>**: Noting-up involves finding the history of a case and the subsequent cases that have considered the case you are noting-up.
+    - The legal research checklist suggested in the McCormack text consists of 10 high-level steps:
+        - Identify the legally relevant facts and articulate the legal issues.
+        - Identify relevant keywords.
+        - Draw up a research plan using a checklist.
+        - Find secondary sources.
+        - Find relevant legislation (including Constitutional provisions).
+        - Find relevant case law.
+        - Read carefully.
+        - Consider relevant foreign or international law (like treaties).
+        - Update (note up) the law.
+        - Think, synthesize, write and proofread.
+      - An example of a click-path for a fictitious case law search using CanLII:
+      <br>**12 November 2022: CanLII > Primary Law > Federal > Courts > Supreme Court of Canada DB>  [keyword+Boolean:] spous* /3 sponsor* AND genuin* > [filter by decision date:] decision date = after 2010**
+      - **<span class="Coral">Chaining</span>**: also referred to as cited reference searching.
+Cases are constantly cited by other cases, usually those that are deciding the same legal issue, and those citing cases can be easily located using a tool called a citator.
+      - **cited references:** In your target case (search result), the court or legal decision maker cited other, earlier, decisions that were relevant to the legal issue being decided.
+These are called cited references and will appear in the text of your target case.
+      - **citing references:** Once your target case was published on CanLII and in other places, it was in turn cited by other legal decision makers, deciding other cases on the same or similar legal issues.
+These are called citing references.
+      - **Keywords**: serve several functions in legal research.
+Not only are they the basis for keyword searching, but the process of extracting keywords forces you to think carefully about your research problem as you frame it as a legal issue or issues within the larger body of immigration and citizenship law.
+      - **Keywords Hierarchy:**
+        - Primary level keywords (abbreviated as **1y**): are words that refer to the top-level areas of law - like immigration law, or citizenship law, or administrative law.
+        - Secondary keywords (**2y**) are words that refer to legal issues and sub-issues within that top-level area of law - like family class immigration or spousal sponsorship, or permanent residency, all under immigration law.
+        - Finally, tertiary (**3y**) keywords refer more or less to your client's fact pattern: second marriage, sole caregiver, poor health, cohabitation, shared finances, child, etc.
+      - **Boiler Plate Provisions**: clauses that are used from contract to contract.
+      - **CanLII commentary**: While CanLII does not currently have an encyclopedia, it does index commentary on cases and legislation, which can be useful.
+      - Non-traditional secondary sources serve the same two essential functions as any secondary source: they **orient you to an unfamiliar area of law** and they can **point you to relevant primary sources** (legislation and case law).
+      - [**CanLII Connects**](https://canliiconnects.org/en/){:target="\_blank"} is a free, searchable resource, and the content is created by legal professionals commenting on the law as it develops in their practice area.

 ??? note "2.3.1 The Vocabulary of Legal Research: A Short Glossary"